Pure Punjabi how and why we started our business

 This is where we spoke with NatWest and that night successfully applied for their Entrepreneur Accelerator programme.
 The workd then went into lockdown, and the accelerator programme was delivered digitally.

 From going through as one of 6 finalists for the south West Family Business of the year, to winning the regional finals in 2020.

 Surinder of Pure Punjabi has been named as one of the UK’s most inspirational and dynamic female entrepreneurs by the f:Entrepreneur ‘#ialso100’ campaign for 2022.

 Missing our customers, seeing the sadness and loneliness caused by the social isolation of lockdown, over the course of 13 months over 2021/21, we delivered 34 free cook-alongs to stay in touch with our loyal customers and to bring us all the joy of cooking in a socially interactive way!

 The Lockdown years

-The lockdown years have been a particularly difficult and involved story, as it has been for all of us!
+The lockdown years were a particularly difficult and involved story, as they were for all of us!

 Two years of empty seats for the hospitality and events sector.